ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="Stats"></a> Statistical Data Representation, Visualization, and Uncertainty Analysis
-Monday, Oct 21: 9:00am-12:20pm
+Monday, October 21: 9:00am-12:20pm

-Soumya Dutta, Los Alamos National Lab, United States
+Soumya Dutta, *Los Alamos National Laboratory*
-Hanqi Guo, Argonne National Laboratory, United States
+Hanqi Guo, *Argonne National Laboratory*
-Hans-Christian Hege, Zuse Institute Berlin, Germany
+Hans-Christian Hege, *Zuse Institute Berlin*
-Han-Wei Shen, Ohio State University, United States
+Han-Wei Shen, *The Ohio State University*

 Efficient analysis and visualization of data using statistical methods have benefited the visualization community for many years.
 As the size